-The Campus Center desk staff will assist your group in setting up the space for your event.
+The Campus Center operations staff will assist your group in setting up the space for your event.
 The Multipurpose Room includes house media and lighting systems, which can be operated by your group via easy-to-use controls.
-The media system includes a DVD player, CD player, and inputs for a variety of devices, including microphones, laptops, HD video players, and auxiliary devices such as an iPod.
+The media system includes: HDMI and VGA inputs, as well as wireless video connectivity, for a variety of devices, laptops, and HD video players; and XLR inputs for microphones, as well as a wireless handheld or lavaliere option, and 1/8" input for auxiliary devices such as a smartphone or similar.
 A fixed theatrical lighting system is focused on the stage and is operated by a simple 10-button preset wall station, from which users can select a variety of lighting options.

 Request the Multipurpose Room online through SpaceBook, or in person at the Campus Center.

 - Furniture: Furniture can be moved or rearranged for banquet, theater, and meeting setups.
 Furniture and fixtures must be returned to standard setup after event.